If you are interested in purchasing scores, please send Tate an email under the Contact section.

 Rêverie (2019) - French Horn and Piano - 2' 40" - This charming piece has a floating feeling akin to daydreaming, with lush sonorities and broad melodies.
 The piano provides a colourful accompaniment, adding to the cloud-like atmosphere.

-Viola Sonata (2020) - Viola and Piano - 18' 30" - The Viola Sonata is a work that is a synthesis of his varied musical background.
+Viola Sonata (2020) - Viola and Piano - 18' 30" - The Viola Sonata is a work that is a synthesis of Tate's varied musical background.
 His love for the classical music of 20th-century Britain, as well his own interest in folk music, the roving harmonies of Bruckner, and a predilection for the Church modes are displayed throughout.
 Dedicated to two of the composer's friends, Elizabeth van't Voort (viola) and Hannah Salamon-Vegh (piano).

 Works for Orchestra